twhite444/ANDIE/README.md

 **Rotations 90 (left), 90 (right), 180**: Rotates the image by the specified angle (90 degrees left, 90 degrees right, or 180 degrees).

 ### Language Menu:
-**There are two language options**: English is set as the default, but selecting Russian and rerunning the file changes it to Russian.
+**There are two language options**: English is set as the default language, but selecting Russian and reopening the program will change it to Russian.

 ## Keyboard shortcuts
 ### File menu shortcuts: